tsgates/arch-wiki-markdown/wiki/LVM.md

 -   Linux exclusive (almost).
 There is no official support in most other OS (FreeBSD, Windows..).
 -   Additional steps in setting up the system, more complicated.
--   If you use the btrfs filesystem, its Subvolume feature will also give you the benefit of having a flexible layout.
+-   If you use the Btrfs file system, its Subvolume feature will also give you the benefit of having a flexible layout.
 In that case, using the additional Abstraction layer of LVM may be unnecessary.

 Installing Arch Linux on LVM
 ----------------------------

-You should create your LVM Volumes between the Partitioning and mkfs steps of the Installation Procedure.
-Instead of directly formating a partition to be you root file file-system, it will be created inside a logical volume (LV).
+You should create your LVM Volumes between the Partitioning and formatting steps of the Installation Procedure.
+Instead of directly formatting a partition to be your root file system, it will be created inside a logical volume (LV).

+Make sure the lvm2 package is installed.

 Quick overview: